Our Fleet

 Boarding Our Boats

-A Hoyer hydraulic lift that is used to lift a guest from their wheelchair in a hammock-like sling may also be used.
-The sling is raised by a hydraulic pump and then the arm of the lift is swung over the boat’s cockpit seats and lowered to allow a person to safely and comfortably board the boat.
+A hydraulic lift is used to lift a guest in a sling from their wheelchair into the F22A bucket seat.
+The sling is raised by a hydraulic pump and the arm of the lift is swung over the boat’s cockpit seats and lowered to position a guest safely and securely onboard the boat.